|

 AAdvanced in just a few minutes per server.

-The Java Console provides you with more resource details than provided with previous versions of Co-StandbyServer, ensuring you can rapidly find and repair problems on the failed server.
+New GUI Interface The Java Console provides you with more resource details than provided with previous versions of Co-StandbyServer, ensuring you can rapidly find and repair problems on the failed server.
+The Java

 Console provides a live state indicator for all managed objects